With prevention, protection, & response.

-- Develop the analytical and problem-solving skills you need as a homeland security professional.
+- Work to develop the analytical and problem-solving skills you need as a homeland security professional.

 - Join an engaged and connected online learning community.

-- Be mentored by dedicated and attentive faculty.
+- Have the opportunity to be mentored by dedicated and attentive faculty.

 Online Homeland Security Degree Program Overview

-Our online homeland security program is a great choice for adult students with hectic schedules.
-The EdActive™ Learning Approach utilizes a case-based approach to ensure real-world application of the skills developed in our programs.
-The online format allows for convenience and flexibility as it allows you to incorporate your education into your lifestyle so you can also focus on career and family responsibilities.
-The online program is simple to participate in and requires no special technology knowledge.
-As long as you are able to check e-mail and click links, you’ll be able to complete your coursework in a Trident online degree program.
+Our online Homeland Security degree program is designed for adult students with busy schedules.
+The EdActive™ Learning Approach utilizes a case-based approach to promote readiness in the real-world application of the skills developed in our degree programs.
+The online format is designed for convenience and flexibility as it allows you to incorporate your education into your lifestyle so you can also focus on other responsibilities.

-This quality online homeland security degree program is sequentially constructed to correspond to the “four pillars” of the National Preparedness Goal (2011) and the Missions of the Strategic Plan of the Department of Homeland Security (DHS) (2012).
+This online Homeland Security degree program is sequentially constructed to correspond to the “four pillars” of the National Preparedness Goal (2011) and the Missions of the Strategic Plan of the Department of Homeland Security (DHS) (2012).
 The pillars are: (1) Prevent, (2) Protect, (3) Respond, and (4) Recover.
-This coverage format will ensure that all essential areas are addressed so that learners will be assured fundamental coverage of the Homeland Security scope of responsibilities.
+This coverage format will ensure that all essential areas are addressed so that students can learn fundamental coverage of the Homeland Security scope of responsibilities.

 With the enactment of the Homeland Security Act in 2002, the United States Congress created the Department of Homeland Security (DHS).
 The department’s Core Mission includes preventing terrorism and enhancing security; managing our borders; administering immigration laws; securing cyberspace; and ensuring disaster resilience.
 The Federal Emergency Management Agency (FEMA) is a part of DHS and an integral component of America’s emergency management enterprise, working to ensure the successful preparation for, protection against, response to, recovery from, and mitigation of all hazards.

-This coverage format will help ensure that all essential areas are addressed so that learners will be assured fundamental coverage of the Homeland Security scope of responsibilities.
-Courses will include scenarios and disaster simulation exercises to provide a sense of realism.
-The program begins with exploring the fundamentals and ethics of HLS, moves to interagency planning, and ultimately ends with the Capstone Course in which the student submits original work that will reflect an integration of all coursework topics.
+Students will study fundamental coverage of the Homeland Security scope of responsibilities.
+Courses may include scenarios and disaster simulation exercises to provide a sense of realism.
+The degree program begins with exploring the fundamentals and ethics of homeland security, moves to interagency planning, and ultimately ends with the Capstone Course in which the student submits original work that should reflect an integration of all coursework topics.

-See the Trident Catalog for full descriptions of all of our affordable program course offerings.
+See the Trident University Catalog for full descriptions of all of our affordable program course offerings.

 Education really became a factor for me when I got married to my wife and found out later we were pregnant.
 That’s when I decided that education is something very important and something that I need to be able to show my son the right way, the right path.Alfonso P., BSHLS Class of 2019

-By the end of this BSHLS degree program, graduates should be able to:
+Upon successful completion of the BSHLS degree program, graduates should be able to:

 This program is not designed to meet the educational requirements for a specific professional license or certification that is required for employment in an occupation.
 As such, Trident has made no determination regarding prerequisites for licensure or certification in any state or jurisdiction.

-Your courses at Trident University will give you a firm foundation in the homeland security field.
-As a Bachelor of Science in Homeland Security (BSHLS) student, you will take a variety of classes, including: Ethics of Homeland Security, Catastrophic Events and Responses, Cyber and Physical Security Vulnerabilities and Methodologies, and more.
+Your courses at Trident University can help provide you with a foundation in the homeland security field.
+As a Bachelor of Science in Homeland Security (BSHLS) student, you will take a variety of classes, including: Fundamentals and Ethics of Homeland Security, Catastrophic Events and Responses, Cyber and Physical Security Vulnerabilities and Methodologies, and more.
 Homeland Security courses will include scenarios and disaster simulation exercises to provide a sense of realism.

 The BSHLS requires 120 credits for degree completion.
 See the Trident University Catalog for all requirements and full descriptions of all course offerings.
 Students in the College of Health and Human Services are also required to meet Trident 's general education requirements as specified in our course catalog.